stoprocent/node-itunesconnect/README.md

 # itcreport

 *Command-Line tool to get report results from console.
-It can output result to console or to to json file*
+It can output result to console or to to json file.*

+**I strongly recommend to put username and password in config file so its not in bash history**

 ```
 $ itcreport --help